univention/univention-corporate-server/doc/developer-reference/translation.rst

    msgstr ""

-The first line provides a hint, were the text is used.
-The second line is optional and contains flags, which indicate the type and state of the translation.
+The first line is a reference to the source code location of the String.
+The second line
+is optional and contains flags, which indicate the type and state of the translation.
 The string ``fuzzy`` indicates an entry, which was copied by gettext from a previous version and needs to be updated.